 What talcum powder uses lead to ovarian cancer?

 Applying talcum powder to the genital or the perineal area may result in talc particles traveling to the ovaries.
 Once talc particles reach the ovaries, they cause an inflammatory reaction which may lead to medical complications.
 This includes the proliferation of cells and DNA damage, which may result in the malignant creation or transformation of cells, including ovarian cancer.
 Talc is poorly soluble in the human body, meaning it does not readily dissolve in the body.
 This results in talc particles remaining in human tissue for many years.

 What is talc?

-Talc is a naturally occurring mineral comprised of magnesium, silicon and oxygen.
+Talc is a naturally occurring mineral comprised of magnesium, silicon, and oxygen.
 It is mined for a litany of consumer products including many household and industrial purposes.
 These include food additives, a lubricant and an astringent.
 Talc is popular for its ability to absorb moisture and reduce friction.
 This makes it a popular product for preventing diaper rash in babies and treating the vaginal area of women.
-Talc-based products have been marketed to women for use the treatment of “feminine hygiene” issues as body powder and genital deodorant sprays.
+Talc-based products have been marketed to women for use in the treatment of feminine hygiene issues as body powder and genital deodorant sprays.

 How many ovarian cancers are talc-related?